WebArtWork/wvcom/README.md

-# Web Art Work Angular Common Module
+# Web Art Work Vue Common Module
 Module which connect wawNg with back-end of waw frameworok